quantsingularity/Nexora/mobile-frontend/README.md

     └── patient-workflow.e2e.js
 ```

-## Backend Integration
+## code Integration

-The mobile app integrates with the Nexora backend API.
-Make sure the backend is running before using the app.
+The mobile app integrates with the Nexora code API.
+Make sure the code is running before using the app.

 ### Available Endpoints

-The app uses these backend endpoints:
+The app uses these code endpoints:

 - `GET /health` - Health check
 - `GET /models` - List available prediction models